Contact us today

 - Replacement coverage – This can be either full replacement coverage or actual cash value coverage.

-Your Leavitt Group insurance agent can explain what is covered by your policy.
+Your Flanigan-Leavitt boat insurance agent near you can explain what is covered by your policy.

 Prevent a Boat Insurance Claim

 Boat insurance near you will help you recover if something goes wrong, but it's better to prevent accidents from happening at all.
 Here are some tips to keep you and your boat safe:

 - Boating training courses are a great way to learn about boating safety.
 It may also get you a discount on your insurance premium.